Global accuracy

 Predicted vs Actual A display of each predicted value respect its real counterpart centered around a linear estimationFew readersColumn distribution

-Column distribution Distribution of column values in the training data set.Few readersAlgorithms used
+Column distribution Distribution of column values in the training data set.Few readersPredict

 Predict Prediction in machine learning refers to the process of using a trained model to make predictions on new, unseen data.
 Given a set of input features, the model generates a prediction for the target variable based on the relationships it learned during the training process.
 The data type of the features can vary, but it's important to ensure that the data is in a format that can be processed by the model.
 Some common data types for features include: Numeric: Numeric data can be coFew readersPredictive Power Score

-Predictive Power Score How much each column affects the prediction when generating oneFew readersModel prediction
+Predictive Power Score How much each column affects the prediction when generating oneFew readersAlgorithms used

 Forecast generated over the training data to assess its accuracyFew readersForecast accuracy